junior-devleague/help-eng/README.md

   <li>Function names and variables should be camelcase.</li>
   <li>Any nesting must be properly tabbed.
 No one liners for multiple lines of code.</li>
   <li>Use block comment for each a task.</li>
-  <li>Each Javascript task/task should have a block comment of psuedo code.</li>
+  <li>Each Javascript task should have a block comment of psuedo code.</li>
 </ul>
 <img src="./images/javascript.png">
 <b>Formatting example</b>